Cockroach Control

 1. Boric Acid

 Boric acid has been said to be one of the most effective cockroach home treatments.
 Dust a small amount of this powder on corners and floors for optimal effects, then let it sit until roaches come into contact with it and die.
 However, when boric acid gets moist, it is ineffective.
-Keep in mind this powder is dangerous and should always be kept out of the reach of children and pets.
+Keep in mind, this powder is dangerous and should always be kept out of the reach of children and pets.

 2. Baking Soda and Sugar Trap